aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 1. Repeat steps 3 - 5 and select **ManufacturingVnet**, and **ResearchVnet** Virtual Network to verify the subnets.

-## Review
+## Summary

-In this lab, you have completed:

-+ Creating the CoreServicesVnet virtual network and subnets
+In this hands-on lab, you have created the CoreServicesVnet, ManufacturingVnet, and ResearchVnet virtual networks with their subnets, and verified their creation and configuration.
-+ Creating the ManufacturingVnet virtual network and subnets
-+ Creating the ResearchVnet virtual network and subnets
-+ Verifying the creation of VNets and Subnets

 ## You have successfully completed the lab.